Defying Gender Bias As A Young Female Founder

 Interestingly, I would be questioned on how well I knew about men while my co-founder would be given positive comments like ‘Brilliant.
 Such a great idea’ or ‘We can’t wait to see your product.’

 I felt upset but I thought it was a normal process for any entrepreneur to be challenged.
 So I had to learn to be comfortable with it.

-Couple of months ago, while preparing a public pitch to 300 investors, a friend suggested to my male co-founder to headline the pitch instead of me.
+A couple of months ago, while preparing a public pitch to 300 investors, a friend suggested to my male co-founder to headline the pitch instead of me.

 I had spent days preparing for the investment pitch, doing some mock interviews with some of my VC friends and watching hundreds of pitches.
 I had a strong confidence in myself to deliver a great pitch until my co-founder was messaged to pitch instead of me.

 The reasons were – JoeyWears was creating a male-targeted product and the majority of the investors were male.
-It was suggested that investors would find my co-founder more appealing because he was an Oxford graduate, male, caucasian and had an excellent work track record.
+It was suggested that investors would find my co-founder more appealing because he was an Oxford graduate, male, Caucasian and had an excellent work track record.

 Since I was not a native English speaker, this would have thrown up a red flag for some of the investors.